infinity-omega-lab/tensor-logic-runtime/README.md

 This phase serves as the frozen correctness baseline for all future runtime phases.

+For a concrete, end-to-end explanation of how reduce-based execution reaches semantic finality in the v0.7.2 reference runtime, see:

+- `docs/Example_Minimal_Reduce_Execution.md`

 ### Execution Scope Toward v1.0

 While the original Tensor Logic formulation presents a wide range of expressive